Laisam Simai

 Laisam Simai is an Indian politician from the state of Arunachal Pradesh.

-Simai was elected from the Nampong constituency in the 2014 Arunachal Pradesh Legislative Assembly election, standing as a BJP candidate.
+Simai was first elected from the Nampong constituency in the 2014 Arunachal Pradesh Legislative Assembly election, standing as a BJP candidate.

-Laisam Simai is one of the youngest MLAs, in Arunachal Pradesh.
+Laisam Simai is one of the youngest MLAs in Arunachal Pradesh.
 He comes from a remote village known as New Kamlao which is under Manmao Circle in the eastern part of Arunachal Pradesh.